worldbank/ESG_gaps_research/README.md

 ## HTML ##

-In RStudio, choose "bookdown::tufte_book2" from the "Build Book" menu in the book tab
+In RStudio, choose "bookdown::tufte_html_book" from the "Build Book" menu in the book tab

 There is an [apparent bug][mathjax-bug] in the HTML system that is preventing MathJax equations (used in Appendix 2) from rendering correctly, and requires a post-build